MicrosoftDocs/azure-docs.sv-se/articles/key-vault/secrets/quick-create-python.md

 ```

 - Om du stöter på behörighetsfel kontrollerar du att du har kört [ `az keyvault set-policy` kommandot](#grant-access-to-your-key-vault).
-- Om koden med samma hemlighetsnamn körs på nytt kan felet "(Conflict) Secret is currently in a deleted but recoverable state" ((Konflikt) Secret is currently in a deleted but recoverable state ((Konflikt) Secret is currently in a deleted but recoverable state ((Konflikt) Secret is currently in a deleted but recoverable state((Konflikt) Secret is currently in <name> a deleted but recoverable state((Konflikt) Secret is currently in a deleted but recover Använd ett annat hemligt namn.
+- Om koden med samma hemlighetsnamn körs på nytt kan felet "(Conflict) Secret is currently in a deleted but recoverable state" ((Konflikt) Secret is currently in a deleted but recoverable state ((Konflikt) Secret is currently in a deleted but recoverable state((Konflikt) Secret is currently in a deleted but recoverable state((Konflikt) Secret is currently in <name> a deleted but recoverable state".
+Använd ett annat hemligt namn.

 ## <a name="code-details"></a>Kodinformation